-Radio City Ballet Company- Ballet Hispanico
+Radio City Ballet Company

-She taught dance at Dance Theater of Harlem and was the dance mistress at Ballet Hispanico for six years.
-She joined the corps de ballet at Radio City Music Hall — a pioneer woman of color in a predominantly white dance corps.
-She later shared her passion for dance as a teacher of young ballerinas at the Marie Wildey School of Dance in East Orange, N.J.
+Thompson taught dance at Dance Theater of Harlem and was the dance mistress at Ballet Hispanico for six years, as well as teaching in France.
+She later shared her passion for dance as a teacher of young ballerinas at the Marie Wildey School of Dance in East Orange, NJ.